Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "Training engineers, remember?" she returned, sliding into the seat opposite.

-A dark-furred vulpkanin, Fell frowned into his own drink.
+A skull-coyote vulpkanin, Fell frowned into his own drink, the ghost-lights in his sockets a dim, steady glow.
 A quiet kitsune girl with three long tails sat beside him, watching the room with placid eyes.

 "I was never any good at engineering," Fell rumbled, picking up the thread of her comment.
 It wasn't a complaint, but a statement of fact.